Family Support Services

 In Home Respite

-Our trained staff are available 7 days a week to families throughout San Diego county who are raising a child or adult with autism or other developmental disabilities within the home setting.
-For more information please call 760-721-1706, ext.
-120.
+TERI has trained staff available seven days a week to help families in North San Diego County who are raising a child or adult with other or other developmental disabilities within the home setting.
+This program offers parents a break from the day to day care of their child

 Out of Home Respite